Rev N Rise

 The Real-World Range Story — 434 Miles

-The EPA range figure of 374 miles is impressive enough.
-What makes the CLA EV genuinely extraordinary is what happens when you actually drive it.
-In an independent real-world range test, the CLA 250+ travelled 434 miles on a single charge — beating its EPA rating by an extraordinary 60 miles.
-That is not a fluke.
-It is the result of the two-speed transmission optimising efficiency at highway speeds, the silicon-oxide battery chemistry delivering more energy per kilogram, and Mercedes tuning the aerodynamics to achieve a drag coefficient of just 0.21 Cd — one of the lowest of any production sedan.
+In an independent real-world range test, the CLA 250+ travelled 434 miles on a single charge — beating its EPA rating by 60 miles.
+That is the result of the two-speed transmission optimising efficiency at highway speeds, the silicon-oxide battery chemistry and a drag coefficient of just 0.21 Cd — one of the lowest of any production sedan.
+For context: the Tesla Model 3 Long Range RWD is rated at 358 miles EPA.
+The BMW i4 eDrive40 at 318 miles.
+The CLA 250+ beats both — by a margin that is not close.

 The Interior — MB.OS and the Screen Wall